lets-fiware/FIWARE-Big-Bang/ROADMAP.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for December 2021:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for March 2022:

 -   Orion-LD, Mintaka
--   IoT Agent
--   Knowage
--   Ckan
+-   Draco

 ## Medium term